kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 curl -sS https://get.k8s.io | bash
 ```

-The `KUBERNETES_PROVIDER` environment variable tells all of the various cluster management scripts which variant to use.
-If you forget to set this, the assumption is you are running on Google Compute Engine.

-By default, the Vagrant setup will create a single master VM (called kubernetes-master) and one node (called kubernetes-minion-1).
-Each VM will take 1 GB, so make sure you have at least 2GB to 4GB of free memory (plus appropriate free disk space).
+Alternatively, you can download [Kubernetes release](https://github.com/GoogleCloudPlatform/kubernetes/releases) and extract the archive.
 To start your local cluster, open a shell and run:

 ```sh
 cd kubernetes